stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/LiteratureReviewOdeDelta-version2.md

    Anderson (p.
 8: momentum argument for 2nd order), Antsaklis (p.
 67: "the impulse response of a linear, time-invariant, continuous time system with integral representation is equal to the kernel of the integral representation of the system"), Benaroya (p.19 due to "principle of conservation of linear momentum" governs the change the velocity via impulse 'During collisions large forces act resulting in almost instantaneous changes in velocity and therefore in linear momentum'), Brogliato (p.2: "impulsive forces imply a discontinuity in the velocity while positions remain continuous"; p.7: in mechanical systems, continuous positions and discontinuous velocities are produced by impulsive forces, and vice versa"), Howell (p.
 560: "Observe that using a delta function force leads to the velocity changing instantly from one constant to another"), James (p.345, p.365), Kausel (p.
 82: " the impulse imparted on a mass m abruptly changes its velocity from zero to V = 1/m"), Logan (pp.169-170, p.172), MacCluer (p.374: "Notice that the solution in equation ... doesn't actually satisfy the initial condition"), McOwen (pp. 98-99), Peterson (p.
 363: "discontinuous forcing function causes a jump in the velocity of the mass"), Ram (p.
 22-5), Shabana (p.
 40: "This result indicates that the effect of the impulsive force, which acts over a very short time duration on a system which is initially at rest, can be accounted for by considering the motion of the system with initial velocity 11m and zero initial displacement.")

-3. **Provide an explicit formula for changing initial conditions for specific equations** Angeles (p,115: "consequence, the ball undergoes a finite change in its velocity", p.116: change IC for IRF for 1st order system, p.119: change IC for IRF for 2nd order system, pp.132/136: derivative of delta as load), Balachandran (p.
-301: IRF for 2nd order system), Baruh (p.259:change IC for 2nd order system due to impulse load), Beards (p.66: "the impulse F, acting on a body will result in a sudden change in its velocity without an appreciable change in its displacement.
-Thus the motion of a single degree of freedom system excited by an impulse F, corresponds to free vibration with initial conditions x = 0 and v0, = F/m at t = 0"), Chopra (Demonstrates that discontinuous forcing via impulse is mathematically equivalent to modified initial conditions; p.121 exact formulae for changeIC for linear oscillator (from zeroIC); p.616 example of impulse response for MDOF), Cooper (Provides explicit formula for piecewise smooth derivatives showing jump ↔ delta connection.
+3. **Provide an explicit formula for changing initial conditions for specific equations** Angeles (p.115: "consequence, the ball undergoes a finite change in its velocity", p.116: change IC for IRF for 1st order system, p.119: change IC for IRF for 2nd order system, pp.132/136: derivative of delta as load), Balachandran (p.
+301: IRF for 2nd order system), Baruh (p.259: change IC for 2nd order system due to impulse load), Beards (p.66: "the impulse F, acting on a body will result in a sudden change in its velocity without an appreciable change in its displacement.
+Thus the motion of a single degree of freedom system excited by an impulse F, corresponds to free vibration with initial conditions x = 0 and v0, = F/m at t = 0"), Chopra (Demonstrates that discontinuous forcing via impulse is mathematically equivalent to modified initial conditions; p.121 exact formulae for change IC for linear oscillator (from zero IC); p.616 example of impulse response for MDOF), Cooper (Provides explicit formula for piecewise smooth derivatives showing jump ↔ delta connection.
 Foundational reference proving mathematically that impulses (delta forces) arise naturally from discontinuities; p.5 change IC for pendulum was in rest), Duffy (p.93 "This avoids the problem of the Green's function not satisfying all of the initial conditions." + (3.1.7) provide the initial condition delivers the IRF as free motion., p.166, p.284), Edwards (p.
 500, 2nd order with time shift), Esfandiari (p.
 57: change IC for IRF for 2nd order system/"when impulsive forces are present in the system, initial values and initial conditions are indeed different", p.343: "Impulse Response of First-Order Systems",  p.351/359: "Impulse Response of Second-Order Systems"), Fairman (page 31, In addition we see from (1.81) that the zero-input response equals the impulse response when the initial state is x(0) = B (IRF is equal to some non-zero IC)), Franklin (p.110: change IC on 1st order system), Haddad (p.50 "we can always reproduce the impulsive response with the free response by setting x(0) = Bv"), Hallauer (p.
-158 changeIC for 1st order system), Inman p.219: "impulsive load for the system initially at rest is calculated by recalling from physics that an impulse imparts a change in momentum to a body", p.557: IRF for PDE/string), Iyengar (p.
-87: change IC for SDOF whilst delta load, p.121 IRF for MDOF), Jazar (pp. 173, p.188: "Impulse will only change the initial conditions, and hence, the response of a multi-DOF system will be the transient response to a new set of initial conditions"), Kabe (pp.149-150: "it would appear that applying a unit impulse at t = 0 is equivalent to giving the system an initial velocity", p.163), Klee (p.170: changeIC for 1st order system), Lathi (pp.164-165: "Find the impulse response h(t) for a system specified by (D^2 +5D+6)y(t) = (D+1)x(t)"), Luintel (p.215: "velocity of the system immediately after the application of impulse I is I/m", 507), Meirovitch (p.161: "effect of a unit impulse at t = 0 is to produce an equivalent initial velocity"), Nielsen (p.24: "Consequently, an impulsive load causes a discontinuous change of the velocity", p.63: solution for IRF for MDOF system), Palm (p.96: change IC for 1st/2nd order system, p.116: "Impulse Response of Second-Order Models"), Polking (p.231: IRF for 2nd order system), Schiff (p.82-83 2nd order system with impulse is equal to free vibration of the same system but changed IC), Silva (p.87 for 2nd order system for IRF mentioned change IC, "The Riddle of Zero Initial Conditions"), Sinha (p.69 mentioned changinIC for solution of 1st order ODE with unit impulse as load), Thorby (p.50: "unit impulse of force is applied to it ... that if dv is the change in velocity, then dv=1/m, but the change in isplacement is negligible"), Trench (pp. 478–480: solution some 2nd order system with impulse load), Tse (p.
-54: changeIC for 2nd order system with delta load)
+158 change IC for 1st order system), Inman p.219: "impulsive load for the system initially at rest is calculated by recalling from physics that an impulse imparts a change in momentum to a body", p.557: IRF for PDE/string), Iyengar (p.
+87: change IC for SDOF whilst delta load, p.121 IRF for MDOF), Jazar (pp. 173, p.188: "Impulse will only change the initial conditions, and hence, the response of a multi-DOF system will be the transient response to a new set of initial conditions"), Kabe (pp.149-150: "it would appear that applying a unit impulse at t = 0 is equivalent to giving the system an initial velocity", p.163), Klee (p.170: change IC for 1st order system), Lathi (pp.164-165: "Find the impulse response h(t) for a system specified by (D^2 +5D+6)y(t) = (D+1)x(t)"), Luintel (p.215: "velocity of the system immediately after the application of impulse I is I/m", 507), Meirovitch (p.161: "effect of a unit impulse at t = 0 is to produce an equivalent initial velocity"), Nielsen (p.24: "Consequently, an impulsive load causes a discontinuous change of the velocity", p.63: solution for IRF for MDOF system), Palm (p.96: change IC for 1st/2nd order system, p.116: "Impulse Response of Second-Order Models"), Polking (p.231: IRF for 2nd order system), Schiff (p.82-83 2nd order system with impulse is equal to free vibration of the same system but changed IC), Silva (p.87 for 2nd order system for IRF mentioned change IC, "The Riddle of Zero Initial Conditions"), Sinha (p.69 mentioned changing IC for solution of 1st order ODE with unit impulse as load), Thorby (p.50: "unit impulse of force is applied to it ... that if dv is the change in velocity, then dv=1/m, but the change in isplacement is negligible"), Trench (pp. 478–480: solution some 2nd order system with impulse load), Tse (p.
+54: change IC for 2nd order system with delta load)

 4. **Supply a formulae for the case where the load contains only the delta function (or its derivatives) for general $n$**

    - Adkins (p.
-319: provide formulae for changaing IC to calculate IRF as free response for LTI ODE n-th order)
+319: provide formulae for changing IC to calculate IRF as free response for LTI ODE n-th order)
-   - Beneš (article; for LTI ODE with delta load, provided thewhole fomulae for changing IC - (9); the authors were very close to provide the whole fomrulae - for LTI ODE with the delta and it's derivatives as load)
+   - Beneš (article; for LTI ODE with delta load, provided the whole formula for changing IC - (9); the authors were very close to provide the whole formula for LTI ODE with the delta and its derivatives as load)
    - Camporesi (p.2: for n-th order equation in the form giving a formulae for changing IC to get IRF as free vibration, p.5: example for 1st order system)
    - Campos (p.
 166: change IC for oscillator with first derivative of delta, p.167: exact solution for oscillator with odd/even derivative of delta as load)
-   - Filippov (the authors used the approach from Beneš;  p.20: author provided the trick how to convert origin ODE with delta and it's derivatives as right side into system of 1st order ODE with changed right side that contains only regular function, not general ones.
-BUT the convertion formulae miised the importatnt part "how to change IC to solve the changes system".
-We need to conlude that the Filippov's result is not usable for engineering task)
+   - Filippov (the authors used the approach from Beneš; p.20: author provided the trick how to convert original ODE with delta and its derivatives as right side into system of 1st order ODE with changed right side that contains only regular function, not general ones.
+BUT the conversion formula missed the important part "how to change IC to solve the changed system".
+We need to conclude that Filippov's result is not usable for engineering tasks)

-5. **Closed‑form solution for an LTI ODE with a sum of derivatives of the Dirac delta as the forcing function** To the best of our knowledge, there is no such solution, we considered it's as a conclusion for this review.
+5. **Closed-form solution for an LTI ODE with a sum of derivatives of the Dirac delta as the forcing function** To the best of our knowledge, no such solution exists in the literature (see Conclusion).

+### 3 Conclusion

+Across the sources surveyed, a consistent pattern emerges: the solution of an LTI ODE driven by a Dirac delta forcing term coincides with the solution of the corresponding homogeneous equation under a shifted initial condition (Section 1).
+The literature treats this equivalence unevenly, however.
+As the classification in Section 2 shows, most sources either use the equivalence implicitly, without stating it (category 1), or mention it qualitatively without an explicit formula (category 2); a smaller subset derive an explicit formula for a specific order of equation (category 3); and fewer still address the general case of an n-th order equation forced by the delta function alone (category 4).
+None of the surveyed sources provide a closed-form solution for the most general case — an LTI ODE forced by a sum of derivatives of the Dirac delta (category 5).

+This gap points to two open needs in the literature: a treatment of derivatives of the delta function as forcing terms that is as thorough as the treatment of the delta function itself, and a unified computational framework that covers the full range of derivative and equation orders within a single formula, rather than the equation-by-equation formulas found in category 3.

-## REFERENCES
+### REFERENCES

 <div style="font-size: 0.85em; line-height: 1.5; column-count: 2; column-gap: 2em;">